FDABench: A Benchmark for Data Agents on Analytical Queries over Heterogeneous Data: EXPERIMENTS

-FDABench also supports evaluation and compatibility for data agents with RAG frameworks.
-FDABench can easily accommodate various RAG frameworks through interface and dataset compatibility.

-To demonstrate FDABench's generalizability to data agent systems with RAG frameworks, we evaluate several mainstream RAG frameworks on FDABench in this section.
-Since RAG frameworks also lack agent self-decision capabilities, we equip RAG frameworks with the Planning workflow using the same foundation model (DeepSeek-V3~\cite{DBLP:journals/corr/deepseekv3}) as in Section~\ref{sec:semantic_exp} to ensure fair comparison.
-The selected RAG frameworks:
+FDABench also supports data agents with RAG frameworks through interface and dataset compatibility.
+Since RAG frameworks lack agent self-decision capabilities, we equip them with the Planning workflow using the same foundation model (DeepSeek-V3.2~\cite{deepseekv32}) as in Section~\ref{sec:semantic_exp}.
+We evaluate four RAG frameworks: CARROT~\cite{DBLP:journals/corr/CORAG}, GraphRAG~\cite{GraphRAG}, HippoRAG2~\cite{DBLP:conf/nips/hipporag1, DBLP:journals/corr/hipporag2}, and NaiveRAG~\cite{naiverag}.
+Detailed system descriptions are provided in Appendix~\ref{appendix:baselines}.